Skip to content

 • Common denial reasons include missing info, coding errors, or misunderstandings

 Let’s say you just got a letter from Medicare saying they won’t cover your recent hospital stay.
-Or Social Security denied your disability benefits — again.
-It feels like hitting a brick wall.
-But here’s the truth: a denial isn’t the end.
+Or the Social Security Administration denied your disability benefits... again.
+To you, it's like you're hitting a brick wall.
+But here’s the truth: a denial isn’t the end of the world.
 It’s just a starting point.

-Whether it’s Medicare or Social Security, you have the right to appeal.
+It doesn't matter if it’s Medicare or Social Security; you have the right to appeal.
 And better yet, many people win their appeal when they know how the system works.

 Here’s your guide to making that “no” turn into a “yes.”